At a Glance

 - Los Angeles

-Viv Grigg, Ph.D., has lived among the poor and in slum communities in Manila, Calcutta, Sao Paulo, and Los Angeles.
+Viv Grigg, Ph.D., has lived among the marginalized and in slum communities in Manila, Calcutta, Sao Paulo, and Los Angeles.
 Led by the Spirit, he has catalyzed several networks of workers who choose to live in the slums of more than 40 emerging mega-cities, creating a plethora of organizations that transform poverty.
-Trained in theology, community organization, and urban anthropology, he is also the author of Companion to the Poor, Cry of the Urban Poor, and Spirit of Christ and the Postmodern City, along with other works.
-Grigg serves as international coordinator of the M.A. in Transformational Urban Leadership for the Encarnacao Alliance Training Commission, associate professor at Azusa Pacific, and director of the Urban Leadership Foundation.
+Trained in theology, community organization, and urban anthropology, he is also the author of Companion to the Poor (Authentic Media and World Vision, 2004), Cry of the Urban Poor (Authentic Media and World Vision, 2004), and The Spirit of Christ & the Postmodern City (Urban Leadership Foundation and Emeth Press, 2009), along with other works.
+Grigg serves as an associate professor in the MATUL program, teaching Building Faith Communities, Leadership of Urban Movements, and other courses.

 Michael A. Mata, M.Div., has led and equipped others in urban transformation for more than 30 years through the creation of community and church-based programs.
 His work is focused on community transformation, youth leadership development, public health, intercultural outreach, and multiethnic ministry.
 Mata serves as community transformation specialist for Compassion Creates Change, Inc., and served as the director of tools for transformation for World Vision U.S. programs.
 He has nearly 20 years of experience in urban pastoral leadership, and is director of the Los Angeles Track of the M.A. in Transformational Urban Leadership program.
 Mata holds degrees in biblical literature, religion, and urban planning.